jinfakeji168/pay-docs/docs/guide/transfer.md

 ### Important Information

 ::: warning Important
-Due to communication issues, when you request DaYangPay, there may be a timeout, or you may not receive any response.
-However, in reality, DaYangPay has responded normally.
+Due to communication issues, when you request our servers, there may be a timeout, or you may not receive any response.
+However, in reality, Our servers has responded normally.
 In this case, to avoid any loss of funds, you should set your transaction status to 'successful' and not process it through other third parties.
 :::

-Communication Test Example with the DaYangPay Server:
+Communication Test Example with the servers:

 ```bash
 curl -X POST \